Cleans the teeth well & offers more advanced features

 Good but not without its faults.
 I have found it a bit buggy, it is a bit awkward to use and you need to use a smartphone holder in your bathroom to hold the phone at head height, to actually do the tracking.
 A holder comes in the box, but it’s the type that you might have stuck to your car’s windshield.
 It is just odd in a bathroom.

 In all honesty, the Pro 6000 gives excellent tracking, and the enhanced tracking on offer by the Genius Pro, whilst clever is not essential.

 It is also worth noting, whilst it is perfectly possible to share a brush handle, the handle can not differentiate between 2 users, so your data synced to the app will be wrong.

 If you both want to take advantage of Bluetooth connectivity, you need your own brush.

 If you are not a big smartphone user it might be difficult for you to get in a routine of using the app.
-In fact you might ignore the facility all together, that is fine (but is this brush for you?).
-If you smartphone is always attached to you, no doubt you will find it easier.
+In fact, you might ignore the facility altogether, that is fine (but is this brush for you?).
+If your smartphone is always attached to you, no doubt you will find it easier.

 Another oversight here in my mind is not including a stand of some form to hold your smartphone when brushing.
 If you want to encourage users to use the app, a small desktop stand would be a nice addition, otherwise, you need to hold your phone in your hand or leave it on a worktop whilst you brush.
 A stand would position the phone nicely to show you the timer.